Postgraduate Certificate in Teaching Dyslexia & Literacy

 - Masters in Education (or M. Ed) (2009) from Derby University.

-He joined Alderwasley Hall School in 2003 as a Key Stage 3 and 4 Teacher and became PSHE Co-ordinator in 2008.
-He has also been the school’s Assessment Manager since 2009.
-Bernardo graduated in 1998, gaining a Special Needs teaching degree from Madrid’s “Complutense University”.
-He has worked in specialist schools in New Zealand and UK since then.
 Bernardo obtained a Postgraduate certificate in Autistic Spectrum Disorder in 1999 and a further diploma in ASD in 2001 (both at Manchester Metropolitan University).
 In 2009 Bernardo completed a Masters in Education at Derby University, with a dissertation on the use of social networking sites by young people with Autistic Spectrum Disorders.
-Bernardo has a professional interest in e-safety and sex and relationships education for children and young people with Autistic Spectrum Disorders.
+Bernardo has a professional interest on e-safety and sex and relationships education for children and young people with Autistic Spectrum Disorders.
 He has delivered training on these and other topics to school staff and at regional and national conferences.
+He has developed a professional interest on successful transitions for post 16 students to their next steps of their pathway to adulthood and employment through his work with Key Stage 5 students and their families.

 NVQ level 4 Management